 Many people who are just starting out with social media marketing mistakenly believe that their experience with their own personal accounts is all they need to start using various platforms to further their business’s goals.
 Unfortunately, that’s not the case at all.
 Much like any other aspect of your marketing strategy, you need to know how to make a social media marketing plan.

 If you want to make the most of your time spent on social media, you need a comprehensive plan.
-Keep reading to find out why, as well as step-by-step instructions for creating an effective strategy for your business.
+Keep reading to find out why, as well as step-by-step instructions for developing an effective strategy for your business.

 What is a social media marketing plan?